neurodata/aloftus/README.md

-should be before the old text
+hi felicityshould be before the old text

 I can still update readmes programatically